All Episodes

 Nobody can predict these things.

-And many times they happen without warning.
+And many times they happen without warning, outside of a concerted effort to wake people up.

 And this, who knows?

-I mean, do you really think that the Billy Bobs and the Joe Kids and whatever that are watching Sunday Night Football really want to be preached to about gun control at halftime?
+I mean, do you really think that the Billy Bobs and the Joe kids and whatever that are watching Sunday Night Football really want to be preached to about gun control at halftime?

 No, they don't.